2i2c-org/team-compass/organization/structure.md

 There are two main teams within 2i2c, both revolving around major aspects of our Managed Hubs Service:

+- **Area leads**: Goal is to align on our major goals, strategy, and operations across the leaders of each functional area.
 - **Product and Engineering**: Goal is to design, develop, and improve the Managed JupyterHub Service technology and end-user experience.
 - **Community and Partnerships**: Goal is to cultivate relationships with new partnership communities, support and engage with our active partnerships, and use these relationships to feed into 2i2c's sustainability model.